 Greater Manchester Independent Prosperity Review

-The Greater Manchester Local Industrial Strategy will outline a set of long-term policy priorities to help guide industrial development and provide a joint plan for good jobs and growth in Greater Manchester.
-GMCA and the Government wish to co-design the Strategy with business, the community, the voluntary and social enterprise (CVSE) sector and citizens.
-For the Strategy to be a success it must be a collaborative plan that builds on the productive approach taken to create Our People, Our Place - the Greater Manchester Strategy.
+The Greater Manchester Local Industrial Strategy outlines a set of long-term policy priorities to help guide industrial development and provides a plan for good jobs and growth in Greater Manchester.
+The Strategy was co-designed with business, the community, the voluntary and social enterprise sector and citizens.
+A comprehensive consultation exercise was undertaken, including a 6-week formal consultation.

 Ten years on from the path-breaking Manchester Independent Economic Review (MIER), it provides a fresh understanding of what needs to be done to improve productivity and drive prosperity across the city-region.